SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

     Note the following about this code:

-    - The **listName** property specifies the name of the list from which list items should be displayed.
+    - `listName`: specifies the name of the list from which list items should be displayed.
-    - The **order** property specifies the order in which items should be shown, that is chronological, or reverse chronological order.
+    - `order`: specifies the order in which items should be shown, that is chronological, or reverse chronological order.
-    - The **numberOfItems** property specifies how many items should be displayed.
+    - `numberOfItems`: specifies how many items should be displayed.
-    - The **style** property specifies how the items should be displayed, such as thumbnails, which is useful for showing images, or as a list, which is more suitable for documents.
+    - `style`: specifies how the items should be displayed, such as thumbnails, which is useful for showing images, or as a list, which is more suitable for documents.

     Web part properties specified in the manifest must also be added to the web part properties interface.

 1. In the code editor, open the **./src/webparts/gallery/IGalleryWebPartProps.ts** file.
 Change its code to:

-    ```ts
+    ```typescript
     export interface IGalleryWebPartProps {
       listName: string;
       order: string;